What are the Top Plastic Surgery & Minimally-Invasive Procedures?

 Microdermabrasion (740,287 procedures, down 4% from 2016)

-While the recovery times for the above procedures varies, what is consistent amongst all of them is the patient’s ability to enhance recovery with proper nutrition, preparation, exercise, and some family help.
+While the recovery times for the above procedures vary, what is consistent amongst all of them is the patient’s ability to enhance recovery with proper nutrition, preparation, exercise, and some family help.

 Just remember you are beautiful and perfect the way you are, but if elective procedures are something you are interested in, make sure you do your research and get to know your physician well.
 Great communication leads to much better results.